 There are a lot of things to explore here, and I think this city is different for every tourist because of all the little details on the streets, at the houses, on the museums, but I want to share my favorites.

-The best things to do in Guanajuato, Mexico.
+The Best Things to do in Guanajuato City Mexico.

 With more than 100 mummies exhumed between 1865 and 1989 this museum is “scary” and at the same time exciting.
-The mummies are very different from the Egyptian because they were formed naturally.
+The mummies are very different from the Egyptians because they were formed naturally.

 The face expressions are real and to be honest a little disturbing.

 There are not only adult mummies, but also children, and the world’s youngest mummy.
-For me it’s a must but if you’re traveling with children is something to think about it.
+For me, it’s a must but if you’re traveling with children it is something to think about it.

 The lovely Callejón del Beso (Kiss Alley)